 At the hospital

 NHS hospital trusts work with analysis companies to help them understand and interpret large and complex data.
 This can help identify differences in the treatment provided (for example after a heart attack or surgery success rates), giving the hospital the information it needs to deliver services more effectively – providing better care and saving NHS money.
+To do this, they may use data analysis and data visualisation tools from the private sector.

 Companies will only be given access to the minimum amount of identifiable data.
 Usually data will be de-personalised, and coded so it looks something like this: